-In this post I would like to talk about mobility aids for dogs, how much they have helped our family and what they can do for yours.
+In this post I would like to talk about dog mobility aids – what they are, how much they have helped us, and what they can do for you.

 - suffering from arthritis, hip dysplasia or joint pain of any kind

 - recovering from surgery or injury and have to take it easy